wwatson4506/MSC/README.md

 The second link is a modified version of UsbMscFat that was modified By KurtE for using file date and time.
-Both KurtE and mjs513 have contributed very much time and effort to this library.
+Both KurtE and mjs513 have contributed very much time and effort to these versions of the library.
 The UsbMscFat library is still WIP and is trying to follow FS and SD file abstraction with SdFat and MSC.
 But again things are changing as development goes on.